Amazingly moist gluten free Banana Coconut Muffins. They make a delicious snack or healthy breakfast!

 - Preheat the oven to 350 degrees F. Spray a muffin tin liberally with cooking spray.

-- In a large bowl, stir together maple syrup, egg, melted coconut oil, banana and vanilla.
+- In a large bowl, measure out banana and mash with a fork.
+Add maple syrup, egg, melted coconut oil, and vanilla.

 - Add in almond flour, oat flour, oats, ½ cup coconut, salt and baking soda and stir until just combined.